 Google Cloud Platform offers four hosting options for PHP developers.
 It's important to consider which environment is closest to your needs, but also keep in mind that many apps will need to take advantage of two or more of these hosting options.

 Google App Engine is a great place to start.
 App Engine is a platform as a service for web apps and mobile backends.
 It can automatically scale your app in response to traffic.
 You don't have to provision or maintain servers.
-Alternatively, if you're interested in using virtual machines or containers directly you can read the tutorials on using Compute Engine or Container Engine.
+Alternatively, if you're interested in using virtual machines or containers directly you can read the tutorials on using Compute Engine or Kubernetes Engine.